ECunculis/EnigmaSim/README.md

 # EnigmaSim
 This is Enigma I encryption machine simulator.
-Once run, you will be asked to provide the rotors' numbers
+Once run, you will be asked to provide the rotors' index number from 1 to 5, because Enigma I model has 5 different rotors.
+They will be fed into model from left to right.
+For each rotor it is necessary to provide the ring position.
+After that provide the pluckboard settings.
+To ignore pluckboard, press enter, otherwise enter the settings which comprises of letter pairs separated with space.
+Finally, enter the text which you want to encrypt.
+Keep in mind that enigma machine is capable to encrypt only letters, that is why all spaces will be substituted with "X".

 ![image](https://user-images.githubusercontent.com/31374191/166457445-bbe12802-a7d4-4538-8338-821814010360.png)